Chart Color Schemes

 Age

-The median age in Cashmere is 40 years, which is higher than Greater Brisbane's average of 36 and the national average of 38.
-In comparison to Greater Brisbane, the 45-54 age cohort is over-represented in Cashmere at 18.2%, while the 25-34 age group is under-represented at 6.6%.
-The concentration of the 45-54 cohort in Cashmere is significantly higher than the national average of 12.1%.
-Post-2021 Census data shows that the 65 to 74 age group has increased from 7.7% to 9.3%, while the 25 to 34 age group has decreased from 8.3% to 6.6%, and the 5 to 14 age group has dropped from 15.7% to 14.6%.
-Population forecasts for 2041 indicate substantial demographic changes in Cashmere, with the 45 to 54 age group expected to grow by 37% (348 people), reaching 1,291 from 942.
-The 0 to 4 age group is projected to have more modest growth of 4%, adding only 8 residents.
+The median age in Cashmere is 40 years, which is higher than Greater Brisbane's average of 36 years and slightly exceeds the national average of 38 years.
+Comparing with Greater Brisbane, the 45-54 age cohort is notably over-represented in Cashmere at 18.2%, while the 25-34 age group is under-represented at 6.6%.
+The concentration of the 45-54 age group is well above the national average of 12.1%.
+Post-2021 Census data shows that the 65 to 74 age group has grown from 7.7% to 9.3%, while the 25 to 34 age cohort has declined from 8.3% to 6.6%, and the 5 to 14 age group has dropped from 15.7% to 14.6%.
+Population forecasts for 2041 indicate substantial demographic changes in Cashmere, with the 45 to 54 age group expected to grow by 37% (adding 346 people), reaching a total of 1,291 from the current figure of 944.
+The 25 to 34 age group is projected to grow at a more modest rate of 2%, with an increase of just 6 residents.